jreisinger/docs/data/about.md

 Hello and welcome to my homepage :-).

 I am interested, among other things, in universal machines that manipulate information under the control of a changeable program.
+Yes, it's computers and how to make them useful.
 I usually work somewhere at the infrastructure level.
-These days my main focus is Kubernetes, Go and DevOps/SRE.
+These days my main focus is Kubernetes, Go and DevOps/SRE stuff.
 Before I concentrated on Linux, Perl, networking and security.
+See my [CV](notes/mngt/cv) for more.

 Other web stuff related to me